 Easy Peach Cobbler Recipe

-Peach desserts are my absolute favorite to enjoy during the summer.
-I especially look forward to a homemade peach cobbler every year.
-Sometimes I use cake mix to make a peach dump cake instead, but nothing compares to a true cobbler from scratch.
+Peach season is here and after making freezer peach jam this homemade peach cobbler is my absolute favorite fruit dessert for summer.
+Sometimes I use cake mix to make a peach dump cake, but nothing compares to a true cobbler from scratch.

-The warm and caramelized peach pie filling paired with the sugary golden crust is seriously to die for!
-You can also swap out the crust for a sweet streusel topping instead and it will be more like my easy peach crisp.
-I love to serve this dessert warm with vanilla ice cream on top.
-Whipped cream would also be yummy too. :)
+The warm and caramelized peach pie filling paired with the sugary golden crust is the best in this peach dessert!
+You can swap out the crust for a sweet streusel topping instead and it will be more like my easy peach crisp.
+I love to serve this dessert warm with vanilla ice cream or whipped cream.

-• Easy to make: With foolproof directions, this peach cobbler recipe is perfect for both expert and novice bakers.
+- Easy to make: With foolproof directions and 10 minutes prep, this peach cobbler recipe is perfect for both expert and novice bakers.

 Recipe Ingredients